nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - From the example given above, the Module view will display the modules matching the criteria:

-#### 4.2.5 Edit a module: `editMod`
+#### 4.2.5 List all modules: `listMod`

-Edits a module with the provided details.
+Shows all the modules you have added in the Module view.

-Format: `editMod INDEX m/MODULE_CODE`
+Format: `listMod`

-Note:

-- `INDEX` refers to the index number shown in the Module view.
+> You should perform the following features while in the Module view.
-- `INDEX` must be a positive integer starting from 1.
-- New module code must be provided.
-- Existing values will be updated to the given values.
-- New module code should not already exist.

-Example:

-- Editing the module code of the first module to be _CS2020_.

-    - `editMod 1 m/CS2020`

 ### 4.3 Tutorial Group features

 #### 4.3.1 View all Tutorial Groups in a Module: `viewTG`